Homemaking: The Challenge for Women

 Like I said, our society has taught us women to be independent and fulfilled selfishly.
-This has lead to a lack of contentment in our hearts as opposed to finding it in the simplicity of homemaking.
-I believe it took me about four or five years after having my first child to adjust my heart and my mind to finding that contentment I had been searching for.
+This mindset lead me to a lack of contentment in my heart as opposed to finding contentment in the simplicity of the phase I was and am in.

 What I’ve Learned

-What I ultimately had to do was take these feelings to Jesus, ask him how He could be enough for me and change my attitude toward this stage of life I was/am in.
+What I ultimately had to do was take these feelings to Jesus, ask him how He could be enough for me and change my attitude toward this stage of life I was in.

-Every time we have a bad attitude about something in our lives, isn’t it a reflection of our heart?
+Every time we have a bad attitude about something in our lives, isn’t it a reflection of our hearts?
 Shouldn’t we put these problems before God and ask Him to help us see it with His eyes?